Jumpy-Squirrel/sphinx-installation/README.md

 ### Install OS

 Install ubuntu server from the ISO image.
 We have no need for disk encryption, so all should be easy.

-No Swap.
+Note that even if you do net set up a swap partition, the installer will create a swap file and add an fstab entry.
+The ansible playbooks will remove it again...

 ### Clone this repository